SkyeH-M/Book-Recommendation-Quiz/README.md

 * In order to raise my Lighthouse scores slightly I converted all site images to webp format to improve loading times
 * Main script files were placed just before the end of the body tag in the HTML file so that basic CSS and HTML is loaded before any JavaScript to promote good user experience and quicker load times

+### Jest
+* I initially attempted to use Jest to perform tests on my JavaScript file as this was taught within the interactive front end module, however, I didn't have enough time to dedicate to trying to fully understand how to create my own tests in an effective and correct manner.
+For this reason I decided to use the above testing tools, along with JS Hint to test my project instead as I didn't want to use Jest for the sake of hitting criteria without fully understanding what I was doing.

 ### JS Hint
 * [JS Hint Report](./docs/JSHint.png)
 * After copying and pasting the entire contents of my JavaScript file into the JS Hint program I originally received 29 warnings.
 These warnings were predominately due to the use of 'let' and 'const' throughout my file, along with the use of arrow functions.
 These warnings were removed by adding a comment which updated the JS Hint version to allow the use of let, const, and arrow function syntax.
 This comment was as follows /*jshint esversion: 6 */ which I found on Slack and was first raised (to my knowledge) by user yoni_emeritus in 2018.
 After adding this comment my warnings reduced to zero.